nicolasdao/webfunc/README.md

 ```
 webfunc deploy prod
 ```
 > TIPS: The above command will not only deploy the project to "prod" (whatever _prod_ means depending on the configuration defined under the prod property above), but prior to that, it will update the _**active**_ property from "default" to "prod".
-The sole purpose of the _**active**_ property is to behave as a sort of environment variable that let's your code figure out which environment is currently active.
+The sole purpose of the _**active**_ property is to behave as a sort of environment variable that lets your code figure out which environment is currently active.
 More details about this in the next section.

 #### Configuring Custom Environment Variables
 The previous _webconfig.json_ file example highlighted the _**active**_ property.
 As mentioned before, it's sole purpose is to behave as a sort of environment variable that let's your code figure out which environment is currently active.
 The code below demonstrates how to programmatically access the current environment: